faten20/Python-Programming-1/README.md

-# Python-Programming-1 for Python programming teaching
+# Python-1 for Python teaching course